anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       "example1_spamReputationId": 7890
     }

-And at some future time, a future replacement such as "example9" may no longer need the function provided by "example0" and may cease to reference it.
+And at some future time, another overlapping replacement such as "example9" may no longer need the function provided by "example0" and may cease to reference it.

 Note that because RDAP extension identifiers are opaque, an overlapping